ItsExtra/m4ftm/_posts/2016-02-22-q-what-if-i-say-something-wrong.md

 **If you make a mistake**

 Nobody’s perfect.
 I have mispronounced (using “she” instead of “he” when for some reason referring to myself in the third person) _myself _out of habit.
-Just apologize, move on and don&#8217;t do it again.
+Just apologize, move on and don't do it again.

 **The word tranny**